Iodine and Cancer

 - Supplementing with Sea Kelp is another way to obtain iodine if you would rather take it from a food source.

-- Make sure you are getting adequate amounts of vitamin D3, Vitamin C, vitamin B6, B9, and B12, along with minerals.
-This can be difficult to obtain from the diet alone, so taking a Bio-available Wholefood Supplement to cover any nutritional shortfalls may be needed.
+- Adequate amounts of Vitamin C, A, B complex, D3, zinc, magnesium and selenium are all important for the thyroid.
+These can be difficult to obtain from the diet alone, so supplementation to cover any nutritional shortfalls may be needed.

 - Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation of the thyroid gland.